Skip to content

 A guide to the best places to visit in the South of England – brought to you by locals!

 From cute villages and idyllic countryside escapes to lively cities and brilliant beaches, this list features some of the best sights and spots in southern England.
-Perfect if you’re planning a day trip or a UK staycation this summer!
+Perfect if you’re planning a day trip or a UK staycation this year!

 So get ready to fall in love with the south of England as you plan some escapes to these dreamy places…